Teaching basic cooking skills that will last a lifetime

 Courses are built around the facilities available – if there is electricity and hot water on hand, it can pretty much happen anywhere!

-Typical sessions include for youth projects and individuals of all ages who feel isolated in community.
+Typical sessions include for youth projects, social housing community projects and individuals of all ages who feel isolated in community.
 Working in venues enabling socialisation alongside cooking skills.

 Ability to provide cooking workshops nationwide through Zoom and pre recorded cooking sessions.